JosephDiPietro/JosephDiPietro.github.io/README.md

 ## Libraries Used
 This project will be completed in Python using the [pandas](https://pandas.pydata.org/), [numpy](https://numpy.org/), and [scikit-learn](https://scikit-learn.org/stable/) libraries.
 ## Pre - Processing
+The data contains too much information to process all at once so we will cut it down to just cases in the United States.
+In addition, the format of the data needs to be altered for cases of missing data.
+The way missing data is handled is to have a -99 as a placeholder, but that will skew our data when we attempt to do any grouby mechanics.
+To fix this we have to alter the actual excel file and replace all -99s to 0s.
+This will also give us a pseudo binary flag for any column with 0 being false and 1 being true.
+The data set can be found here [TraffickingData](https://www.ctdatacollaborative.org/dataset/resource/511adcb7-b1a2-4cc7-bf2f-0960d43a49cc).